TechEvolvace/guess-the-secret-number/README.md

 * By default, player will compete against three CPU players!
 * First to guess the secret number (used the least number of attempts to guess the secret number correctly) wins in this game mode!
 * Similar to other modes, player will specify a range for what the secret number can possibly be in, inclusively.

+## Credits
+* This Guess the Secret Number game developed in this repository is solely created by Phuc Dinh (a.k.a.
+TechEvolvace).